Fredric Lieberman

 Fredric Lieberman (1940 - died May 4, 2013) was an American ethnomusicologist, composer, music professor, and author.
-As a faculty member at the University of California at Santa Cruz, he was affiliated with the Music Department (including the undergraduate degree programs, the master's program in ethnomusicology, and the Ph.D. program in cross-cultural musicology).
-UCSC is where he became known for teaching and studying the Grateful Dead.
+As a faculty member at the University of California, Santa Cruz, he was affiliated with the Music Department.
+He became known for teaching and studying the Grateful Dead and in finding a home for the band's archives at the university's McHenry Library and for his collaboration with Grateful Dead drummer Mickey Hart on three of Hart's books: Planet Drum, Drumming at the Edge of Magic, and Spirit Into Sound.

 Fredric Lieberman was a pioneer in North-American ethnomusicology, by opening the field to East Asian music practice and its relations to theory and civilization.
 His major contribution, his PhD thesis, was the transcription/translation of an important music book, a manual with real musical pieces to be learned and played, from an identified tradition: the Mei'an Qinpu 梅庵琴譜 by master Wang Binlu 王賓魯 from Zhucheng 諸城, written by Xu Lisun 徐立孫 and Shao Sen 邵森, from Nantong 南通, first published 1931.
 Shortly before his death, Fredric Lieberman participated in the 15th International CHIME Conference, held at the Goetheanum, Dornach, Switzerland.
 During this meeting, he expressed regret that his book was out of print and faced with the publisher's refusal to reprint it.
 He therefore shared a pdf edition which he asked scholars to distribute.

 Lieberman's early research focused on East Asian musics (especially Chinese music, but his geographic areas of interest included Japan, Korea, Bhutan, Tibet, and South India), then American vernacular music (from Tin Pan Alley to contemporary rock), as well as his work on theories of organology and copyright law (as applied to music and intellectual property).
 He was an avid collector of traditional musical instruments from around the world.
 Still active in the professional milieu till the end of his life, he took the responsibility of the Klaus P. Wachsmann Prize for the best essay in organology annually awarded by the Society for Ethnomusicology.

-He was perhaps best known for his role as the key contact between the University of California at Santa Cruz and The Grateful Dead, in finding a home for the band's archives at the university's McHenry Library and for his collaboration with Grateful Dead drummer Mickey Hart on three of Hart's books: Planet Drum, Drumming at the Edge of Magic, and Spirit Into Sound.
 He was a composer of music and published several of his compositions.
 He co-authored a biographical study of composer Lou Harrison with Dr. Leta Miller and authored numerous other publications.